a-gram/audioneex/docs/about.rst

 Features
 --------

-* *Highly efficient fingerprinting* - The extraction of fingerprints is much faster than real-time even on commodity hardware and the resulting fingerprints have a low footprint.
-On average, one hour of audio will be encoded into a fingerprint of less than 1 MB (in uncompressed form).
+* **Highly efficient fingerprinting** - The fingerprints generation is much faster than real-time even on low-end hardware and the resulting fingerprints have a low storage requirement.
+On average, one hour of audio will be encoded into less than 1 MB (in uncompressed form).

-* *Fast response times* - Typical recognition times are in the order of a few seconds (3-4 seconds for non-distorted or moderately distorted audio) making it suitable for real-time applications.
+* **Fast response times** - Typical recognition times are in the order of a few seconds (3-4 seconds on average for moderately distorted audio) making it suitable for real-time applications.

-* *Cross-platform implementation* - The engine has been developed in C++ in order to guarantee a highly performant native experience.
-It builds and runs anywhere there is a modern C++ compiler (version 11 and above), which means any software/hardware platform out there.
+* **Cross-platform API** - Implemented in standard C++ to guarantee native high performances while providing a suitable level of abstraction, it builds and runs anywhere there is a modern C++ compiler (version 11 and above), which means most software/hardware platforms out there.

-* *Content-agnostic recognition* - The core algorithms are independent of the nature of the audio to be identified allowing the identification of basically any kind of content, from music, to TV/Radio shows, movies, commercials, news and even generic sounds.
+* **Content-agnostic recognition** - The core algorithms are independent of the nature of the audio to be recognized, allowing the identification of basically any kind of content, from music, to TV/Radio shows, movies, commercials, news and even generic sounds.

-* *Highly flexible recognition system* - By providing several parameters that can be set through the API, the engine allows fine-tuning of performances based on the kind of application at hand.
+* **Highly flexible recognition system** - By providing several parameters that can be set through the API, the engine allows fine-tuning of performances based on the kind of application at hand.

+* **Mobile & IoT-ready** - Its efficient algorithms make it suitable for devices with limited resources, such as mobile and embedded platforms, for on-device ACR.

+* **Database-neutral** - Designed to be independent of specific storage solutions, it does not lock you into a pre-determined technology and can be used with many databases by rewriting the drivers.

 Architecture
 ------------

-The architecture is extremely modular, with three main interfaces that provide access to most of the functionality of the engine: ``Recognizer``, ``Indexer`` and ``DataStore``.
+The architecture is extremely modular, with three main interfaces that abstract access to most of the functionality of the engine: ``Recognizer``, ``Indexer`` and ``DataStore``.

 .. figure:: _static/arch.png

 The ``Recognizer`` can be considered as the front-end to all of the identification functionality.
-It deals with the collection of the audio supplied by the clients, dispatching of the audio to the ``Fingerprinter`` for fingerprint extraction, dispatching of the extracted fingerprints to the ``Matcher`` to initiate the search of the best candidates, analysis of the results returned by the matching process and production of the final results.
+It deals with the collection of audio supplied by the clients, dispatching of the audio to the ``Fingerprinter`` for fingerprint extraction, dispatching of the extracted fingerprints to the ``Matcher`` to initiate the search of the best candidates, analysis of the results returned by the matching process and production of the final results.

-The ``Indexer`` provides access to all of the functionality regarding the production of the reference fingerprints.
-It deals with the collection of the audio from client applications, initiating the fingerprinting process, processing the resulting fingerprints into a format suitable for quick searches and storing the data into the appropriate structures.
-In the context of the Audioneex engine, all these processes collectively are referred to as “indexing”, and the outcome is the production of the “reference database”, which is the first step to take before using the engine for any recognition operation.
+The ``Indexer`` provides access to functionality concerning the generation of the reference fingerprints.
+It deals with the collection of audio from client applications, initiating the fingerprinting process, processing the resulting fingerprints into a format suitable for quick searches and storing the data into the appropriate structures.
+In the context of the Audioneex engine, all these processes collectively are referred to as “indexing”, and the outcome is the generation of the “reference database”, which is the first step to take before using the engine for any recognition operation.

 The ``Datastore`` interface is probably the most important entity of the whole